tboudreaux/GridFire/docs/static/mainpage.md

   2000](https://www.sciencedirect.com/science/article/pii/S0092640X00908349?via%3Dihub]))
   to weight reaction rates based on nuclear properties.
-- **Solver Module:** Defines numerical integration strategies (e.g., `DirectNetworkSolver`) for solving the stiff ODE systems arising from reaction networks.
+- **Solver Module:** Defines numerical integration strategies (e.g., `CVODESolverStrategy`) for solving the stiff ODE systems arising from reaction networks.
+- **io Module:** Defines shared interface for parsing network data from files
+- **trigger Module:** Defines interface for complex trigger logic so that repartitioning can be followed.
+- **Policy Module:** Contains "policies" which are small modular units of code that enforce certain contracts.
+  For example the `ProtonProtonReactionChainPolicy` enforces than an engine must include at least all the reactions in the proton-proton chain.
+This module exposes the primary construction interface for users.
+I.e. select a policy (such as `MainSequencePolicy`), provide a composition, and get back an engine which satisfies that policy.
 - **Python Interface:** Exposes *almost* all C++ functionality to Python, allowing users to define compositions, configure engines, and run simulations directly from Python scripts.